zorael/kameloso/README.md

 $ dub build -b unittest
 ```

 The tests are run at the *start* of the program, not during compilation.
-You can use the shorthand `dub test` to compile with tests and run them in one go. `unittest` builds will only run the unit tests and immediately exit.
+You can use the shorthand `dub test` to compile with tests and run them in one go.
+Test builds will only run the unit tests and immediately exit.

 The available *build configurations* are: